defano/wyldcard/README.md

 ## Scripts and Handlers

-In HyperCard, stacks, backgrounds, cards, buttons and fields can be scripted in the HyperTalk language.
+Stacks, backgrounds, cards, buttons and fields can be scripted in the HyperTalk language.
 A script is a set of _handlers_ and _functions_ that describe how the part reacts when HyperCard (or another script) sends a message to it.

 For example, a button might contain the script: